-Don’t ignore warning signs or errors messages that say your encryption credentials have expired or that the certificate for this server is invalid!
+Don’t ignore warning signs or error messages that say your encryption credentials have expired or that the certificate for this server is invalid!
 Renewing your certificate and fixing encryption credentials will prevent a drop in search traffic and loss of sales.
-Resolving the warning message for “the certificate for this server is invalid” is usually as simple as removing and re-applying your SSL certificate.
+Resolving the warning message “the certificate for this server is invalid” is usually as simple as removing and re-applying your SSL certificate.

 If you don’t have an SSL certificate available, you can use Let’s Encrypt to get an SSL certificate for free.

 After installing an SSL certificate on my web hosting, what changes do I need to make to my website?

 Depending on your website configuration, the following steps will vary.
 If your site uses a CMS, like WordPress, you likely need to update global settings, telling the website to redirect non-secure (http://) traffic to the secure URL (https://).
 This will make sure every user visiting the website does so with a secure connection.